cargo-prebuilt/cargo-prebuilt/docs/CONFIG.md

 The config file is ignored when using the --ci flag.

+Config files are not stable between any versions.

 ```toml
 [prebuilt]
 target = "$TARGET"          # Target to download for